pmonks/alfresco-cloud-sample-grails/README.md

 Disclaimer
 ----------
-This is the first Grails app I've ever written, so it's probably a steaming pile of crap from a Grails best practices perspective.
-I don't care.
-My primary goal was to stand up a webapp quickly (which Grails succeeded at - yay!) - learning Grails was a secondary goal.
+This is the first Grails app I've ever written, so it's probably a steaming pile from a Grails best practices perspective.
+This concerns me not - my primary goal was to stand up a webapp quickly (which Grails succeeded at - yay!) - learning Grails was a secondary goal.

 Description
 -----------
 A sample Grails app that demonstrates the use of OAuth2 to connect to the Alfresco Cloud's Public APIs.
-It calls read-only APIs only (the "list networks" API, specifically), so is safe for use against your Alfresco Cloud account.
+It calls read-only APIs only (the "list networks" and "list sites" APIs, specifically), so is safe for use against your Alfresco Cloud account.

 Note: it does _not_ fully implement all of the OAuth2 flows - in particular the refresh flows (for both access tokens and refresh tokens) aren't implemented yet.
 YMMV!